SapanSagar/mlproject/README.md

 --Refer Mongodb_demo.ipynb file for further steps on connection creation,load and read data

 ## Create Logger,Exception and Utility files
-- refer logger,exception and entity python files for detail also demo.py
+- refer logger,exception and utils python files for detail also demo.py

+## Initiate Problem understanding and EDA
+- refer eda.ipynb file for details